The Tannery (Bethlehem, Pennsylvania): Description and history

-The Tannery was originally built as a small log structure in 1743 along the east side of the Grist Mill (today Luckenbach Mill) tail race.
-Leather was both an important material and a valuable commodity in early Bethlehem, making the need for the tannery all the greater and one of the most profitable industries.
+The tannery was originally built as a small log structure in 1743 along the east side of the Grist Mill, which is now Luckenbach Mill.
+Leather was both an important material and a valuable commodity in early Bethlehemm, making the need for the tannery all the greater and one of the most profitable industries.
 It supplied the necessary leather for shoemakers, harness makers, and saddlers in Bethlehem, Nazareth, and the surrounding areas.

 As the community grew, so did the tanning operation, and a larger, more permanent stone structure was built on the west side of the tail race in 1761.
 It was constructed as a 35 ft. by 66 ft., five bay, three-story limestone building with a one-story attic, built in the German Colonial style of architecture.

 By the 1760s, the colonial Moravians processed 1000-2000 animal hides at the Tannery annually and produced a large variety of leather products such as clothing, shoes, harnesses, and machinery parts.
 It was one of their most profitable trades.
 When trade with England ended due to the American Revolution, the need for leather rose significantly.
 Leather boots, caps, coats, buckets, and saddles were in high demand for the Continental Army.
 The Tannery increased processed animal hides to an estimated 3000 annually.

 The Tannery was operated by the Moravians until 1829 and tanning ceased in 1873 due to the rising price of tanbark.
 The structure was converted into a multi-family dwelling and was then used for various operations.
 The building eventually deteriorated to the point of becoming a tenement house surrounded by an automobile junk yard.

 “It is interesting to note that, when the Tannery was constructed in 1761, the first floor would have been accessed by walking up steps rather than down as we do today.
 Archaeological excavations found changes in the creek bank along with soil deposits around the Tannery, indicating heavy fill.
 These discoveries confirmed that the original level of the land was seven or eight feet lower than it is now, or about four feet lower than the current Tannery doorway opening.”

-The Tannery was restored between 1968–1971 by John Milner Associates as an historic site interpreting the 18th century tanning operations.
+The Tannery was restored between 1968 and 1971 by John Milner Associates as an historic site interpreting the 18th century tanning operations.
 After restoration was complete the building was open to the public for tours and educational programming from the late 1970s.
 Continued restoration from grants received allowed the opening of the vat room in 2001 which had previously not been accessible due to deterioration of the viewing platforms.
 It closed in 2004 due to damages from hurricane Ivan.

 The Tannery is owned by the city of Bethlehem with a long-term lease to Historic Bethlehem Museums & Sites, a 501(c)3 non-profit organization.
 The building is not presently open to the public.